d-led/htm.pony/README.md

 - Start with porting the [Go version](https://github.com/htm-community/htm) to Pony using classes at first
 - Once an opportunity arises to parallelize, start experimenting with actors & benchmark
 - When the Temporal Pooler is ported, align the implementation with the latest NuPIC/htm.java details
+- No attempt at proactive refactoring is made at the moment.
+When a rough [working](https://twitter.com/kentbeck/status/459707016387108864) version is made, it might make sense to reimplement whole classes/actors
 - continue

 ## Contributing

-- Open an issue for the next small problem to solve, contribute a PR
+- Open or take an issue for the next small problem to solve, and open a PR if there's some code to be merged
 - If there are tests and these pass in CI, the maintainers should merge the PR into master
 - After a successful PR, the contributor may become a maintainer if so desired
 - Should merge conflicts arise, the master will be protected, all work will be done via PRs